Skip to content

 How does the consultation escalation on objection work?

-If employee representatives object during Section 188 consultation, the employer must continue consultation until meaningful consideration of representations is achieved.
-If consultation is exhausted without agreement, ACAS Early Conciliation triggers automatically.
-Employment Tribunal pre-action preparation involves Section 189 protective award risk + Section 124A uplift + Equality Act discrimination risk + UK GDPR Article 22 prohibition risk.
-The agent prepares the Tribunal-ready documentation.
+If employee representatives object during Section 188 consultation, the employer must keep consulting until the representations have been meaningfully considered.
+Once consultation is exhausted without agreement, ACAS Early Conciliation triggers automatically.
+The agent then assembles the Tribunal-ready documentation, because pre-action preparation has to weigh the Section 189 protective award against the Section 124A uplift, the Equality Act discrimination exposure and the UK GDPR Article 22 prohibition all at once.

 How does the agent integrate with other HR agents?